eagerterrier/MimeTypes-Link-Icons/readme.txt

 * [New feature] [Ability to disable this plugin for more than one classname](http://wordpress.org/support/topic/request-disable-for-multiple-classnames)
 * [New feature] Caching of the results of (slow) file size retrievals.
 This will make page loading a lot faster for pages with lots of file links.
 Will automatically be turned on, you can turn it off and/or fine tune the cache duration via the settings page.
 Default cache duration: 1 week.
 * [New feature] Set the [rounding precision]((http://wordpress.org/support/topic/thanks-and-a-simple-suggestion)) (number of digits after the decimal point) for file sizes, small files (b) will always round to 0 decimals.
-* [New feature] [Output filter for filesize string](http://wordpress.org/support/topic/thanks-and-a-simple-suggestion) See the [FAQ](http://wordpress.org/extend/plugins/mimetypes-link-icons/faq/) for more info.
+* [New feature] [Output filter for file size string](http://wordpress.org/support/topic/thanks-and-a-simple-suggestion) See the [FAQ](http://wordpress.org/extend/plugins/mimetypes-link-icons/faq/) for more info.
 * [New feature] [Ability to have mimetype icons for content outside of the loop](http://wordpress.org/support/topic/using-mimetypes-link-icons-outside-loops) See the [FAQ](http://wordpress.org/extend/plugins/mimetypes-link-icons/faq/) for info on how to use this.

 * [Usability] Added 'check all'/'uncheck all' togglers for the file types to the settings page